 People with diabetes are at greater risk of mouth infections, and these infections can further affect your ability to process insulin.
 This can make diabetes more difficult to control.

 When gum disease develops in people with diabetes, it is likely to be more severe than for someone without diabetes.
 Treatment may also be more difficult.
 However, by keeping diabetes under control and taking care of your mouth, you can keep your mouth healthy and more easily treat gum disease when it develops.

-Healthy gums lower your risk of heart attacks and strokes.
-When your gums swell, germs from your mouth enter your blood.
-This causes more clots and fatty deposits in your blood vessels.
-If you treat gum disease, this will help you avoid these life-threatening diseases.
+Keeping your gums healthy will also lower your risk of heart attacks and strokes.
+Swollen gums are more likely to allow germs from your mouth to enter your blood.
+Over time, this can cause clots and fatty deposits to develop in your blood vessels.